MicrosoftDocs/edge-developer/microsoft-edge/develop-for-microsoft-edge.md

 Progressive Web Apps combine the best of the web and compiled apps, to provide users an app-like experience, customized for their devices.
 A Progressive Web App is a website that's progressively enhanced to function like installed, native apps on supporting platforms, while functioning like regular websites on other browsers.

-PWAs have a **much lower cross-platform development cost** than compiled apps that require a specific codebase for each platform, such as a separate codebase for Android, for iOS, and for each desktop operating system.
+Progressive Web Apps have a much lower cross-platform development cost than compiled apps that require a specific codebase for each platform, such as a separate codebase for Android, for iOS, and for each desktop operating system.

 See [Overview of Progressive Web Apps (PWAs)](progressive-web-apps-chromium/index.md).